zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Elizabeth says, “Look how your arm is swelling up.”
 “To swell” (swell) means to get bigger, to get larger.
 The verb, the phrasal ve rb, “to swell up” means for a part of your body to become very large, usually bec ause you have hurt it.
 Your body naturally tries to protect parts that have bee n hurt, and one consequence, one result of, say, breaking a bone may be that the  parts around the bone swell up.

 Elizabeth says that his arm, Sidney’s arm, “looks d eformed.”
 “Deformed” (deformed) means not having a normal shape, especia lly when we’re talking about some part of the human body.
 Elizabeth says, “And you still can’t put weight on your leg.”
-“To put weight (weight) on you r leg” means to walk or stand as you would normally, so that part of the weight o f your body is being supported by your leg or legs.
+“To put weight (weight) on you r leg” means to walk or stand as you would normally, so that part of the weight of your body is being supported by your leg or legs.

 Sidney says, “The last thing I need right now,” mea ning something that I definitely do not want, “is to get a splint or a ca st.” When you hurt your arm, especially if you break your arm or your leg, you m ay get a “splint” (splint).
 A splint is usually made with one or two hard objects  that cannot bend that are placed next to or around a broken bone so that you don’t or can’t move your arm and leg and damage or hurt your arm or leg even mor e.